Laredo, Texas: Colleges and universities

-Laredo is home to Laredo College and Texas A&M International University (TAMIU).
-The University of Texas Health Science Center at San Antonio has a campus in Laredo.
+Laredo is home to Laredo College(LC), Texas A&M International University(TAMIU), and the University of Texas Education and Research Center at Laredo(UT Center at Laredo).

 Laredo College is a two-campus institution which offers two-year Associate's degrees.
-The main campus is at the western end of downtown Laredo near the Rio Grande, on the site of the former Fort McIntosh.
+The main campus, Laredo College Fort McIntosh Campus, is at the western end of downtown Laredo near the Rio Grande, on the site of the former Fort McIntosh.
 This fort played a major role in the development of Laredo, as it protected the community from Indian raids in its early history.
 Several of the old buildings at the fort were converted into classrooms, but after renovation programs nearly all of the campus structures are now modern.
 The smaller, newer second campus, Laredo College South Campus, is in south Laredo along U. S. Route 83.

-The Texas A&M International University is a 4/6-year university that offers bachelor's and master's degrees.
+Texas A&M International University, one of the member schools of the Texas A&M University System, offers bachelor's, master's, and doctoral degrees.
 On April 22, 2004, the Texas Higher Education Coordinating Board in Austin, Texas approved Texas A&M International University to grant its first PhD in International Business Administration.
 TAMIU's College of Business Administration has been named an outstanding business school in The Princeton Review's "Best 282 Business Schools", 2007 Edition, and ranked third in the nation for the category: "Greatest Opportunity for Minority Students."
 The university's campus is in Northeast Laredo along Loop 20.
 The university was an extension of Texas A&I-Kingsville and later the former Laredo State University.
 Prior to its current location along Bob Bullock Loop 20, the university was housed with the Laredo College downtown campus.

-The University of Texas Health Science Center campus is in East Laredo near U.S. Highway 59 and the Laredo Medical Center.
-The campus is an extension university from UTHSC in San Antonio, Texas.
-The university offers doctoral degrees in the medical and dental fields.
+The UT Center at Laredo is located north of the Laredo Medical Center and Business U.S. Highway 59.
+The center offers certificates, bachelors degrees, and doctoral degrees in various medical fields.